Here is how to cook duck the right way! Pan fried duck breast, oven roasted whole duck and more about the famous Beijing duck!

 Traditional Beijing duck dinners consist of 3 parts where you serve the duck in 3 different versions, table side.
 First of all the crispy skin of the roast whole duck is removed with a large knife.
 This is hands down my favorite part!
 The crispy skin also comes with sugar and a dipping sauce.

-So what’s the third part then?
+What is the third part?
 Is there anything left?
 Sure!
 Turn the bones, fat and remaining roast duck meat into a flavorful broth.

 Ever since that first time in Hong Kong I must have eaten Beijing duck like 5 to 6 times up until now.
 The last time was in Shanghai and Qingdao, the capital of Chinese food.